CEO-Miracle/InnoxBank/README.md

 # InnoxBank

-InnoxBank is a web banking app built with HTML, CSS, and JavaScript.
+InnoxBank is a full-featured web banking application built with HTML, CSS, and JavaScript.
 Admins can manage user accounts, while users can log in, send/receive money, view transactions, and manage finances securely.
-Built with a clean, responsive UI and Firebase integration.
+Designed with a clean, responsive UI and integrated with Firebase for authentication and database management.

 ## Features